SamuVD/NemuraProject/README.md

-# NEMURA BACK-END
+# NEMURA BACK-END API

 ![alt text](image.png)

-**DESCRIPTION:**
+*DESCRIPTION:*
-This project was made with the proposity of create one gestor de vida
+This project was made with the proposity of create one ativities manager.